alu0100966589/tdd/README.md

 ### Update [Assignment 8]
 We made Food intances comparable and Dll enumerable to work with modules mixins.
 We also documented the code using yard.

+### Update [Assignment 9]
+We added methods to the Food class to calculate the glycemic index of the food.
+Trying to do what we could with functional programming.